ilyakrasnov/ai_project_jce17/PITCHME.md

 +++

-* Test run algorithm on each 100 randomized puzzles with for different dimensions
+* Test run algorithm on several puzzel dimentions with 100 randomized puzzles each
 	 * 3x3
 	 * 4x4
 	 * 5x5